MichaelKazembe/cse-340/README.md

+## View the Website on Render

+You can view the deployed project at: [https://cse340-a43k.onrender.com](https://cse340-a43k.onrender.com)

 ## Getting Started

 This document is intended to get you started quickly in building a backend driven Node.js application complete with pages and content, backend logic and a PostgreSQL database for data storage.